 The Wine Cellar

 The cellar offers 1300 different wines and 27000 wine bottles, almost all Portuguese.
-The wine journal is a regularly updated list composed of 82 wines which are served by the glass in the hotel's outlets - The Gastronomic Restaurant, the Bar or Room Service.
-Beatriz Machado in the Yeatman's wine director, and the person responsible for the choice and characterization of the wines.
+The wine journal is a regularly updated list composed of 82 wines that are served by the glass in the hotel's outlets - The Gastronomic Restaurant, the Bar, or Room Service.
+Beatriz Machado in Yeatman's wine director, and the person responsible for the choice and characterization of the wines.
 They are not presented in categories, they are described in terms of their personality.
-Rather than writing a factual and tasting note over each wine, she took the time to properly describe it, telling its story and what the guests should look for when they taste it, about the producer, the origins of the wine.
-It’s these little details that makes the hotel different and show just how much the Yeatman cares for its guests.
+Rather than writing a factual and tasting note about each wine, she took the time to properly describe it, telling its story and what the guests should look for when they taste it, about the producer, and the origins of the wine.
+It’s these little details that make the hotel different and show just how much the Yeatman cares for its guests.
 This really helps the clients to choose the wine.

-Simply because 99% of the guest are not wine experts, that doesn’t mean that they don’t enjoy wine and knowing about wine.
-And when you are able to describe a wine in these laymen terms, pointing out the main characteristics, what makes it different from wines which originate from other regions of the world, then you are halfway into winning the heart of your customer.
-The cellar at The Yeatman is organized like the map of Portugal, and even oriented like one.
-We start at the north of Portugal with the Verdes from Minho - which is actually the north facing wall of the room, then the Douro, the Dão, Bairrada, Tejo and Alentejo...
+Simply because 99% of the guests are not wine experts, that doesn’t mean that they don’t enjoy wine and knowing about wine.
+And when you are able to describe a wine in these laymen's terms, pointing out the main characteristics, and what makes it different from wines that originate from other regions of the world, then you are halfway to winning the heart of your customer.
+The cellar at The Yeatman is organized like the map of Portugal and even oriented like one.
+We start at the north of Portugal with the Verdes from Minho - which is actually the north-facing wall of the room, then the Douro, the Dão, Bairrada, Tejo, and Alentejo...
 It is a working wine cellar, not just for show, so there are boxes everywhere and a constant coming and going of bottles.

 They have a wine club for hotel guests - I have to say that I love this idea and that it is a great way to continue to show the potential of Portuguese wine to The Yeatman's guests even after their departure - members of the wine club are sent every year (or more often if they prefer) a selection of Portuguese wines via mail, so they can have first-hand access to the best that is produced in Portugal.